 1910 Theodore Roosevelt

-Ian is a sophomore at Staples High School.
+Ian is a junior at Staples High School.
 This is his second year in robotics.
 He has been enjoying building and designing at the Eli Whitney Museum since he was 6.
 During those years, he learned how to imagine, to create, and to be resourceful using wood, and other materials.
 Ian has built model ships and planes and equipped them with motors.
 He is also a member of the math club.
 In addition to engineering and mathematics, he is passionate about classical music and languages.
 He won a full scholarship to study mandarin Chinese, Startalk level three at Choate.
 He has been practicing classical guitar with the summer program of the Conservatoire de Musique de Montréal where he combines his love of music and languages; he speaks fluently in French and Spanish with composers such as Roland Dyens, Manuel Barrueco, or Pepe Romero.
 His desire for excellence in music gave him the opportunity to win first place in his age category in the International Classical Guitar Competition held at Columbia University in Georgia in 2011.
 In his free time, Ian likes to fence saber.

 ‘A Journey to Tronozard,’ a science fiction story that Troy wrote when he was 10 years old, won a National NASA award.
 NASA published the story and sent Troy to the US Space and Rocket Center on an all-expense paid trip.